how wide is a typical driveway

 How Wide Should a Driveway Be for Two Cars?

-How Wide Should a Driveway Be for a Large Truck or RV?
+How Wide Should a Driveway Be for One Car?